 Natural disasters caused by climate change have resulted in loss of valuable indigenous genetic resources, breeding tracts and mixing of genetic characteristics of various genetic grouping.
 Indigenous livestock production systems should encompass changes in climate and attitude of smallholder livestock producers from the present consideration of climate variability to more important objectives of higher productivity and socioeconomic benefits that are business oriented in the context of climate change.
+Goats are going to be more important source to enhance food security for the majority of the resource poor farmers in the context of climate variability and, thus, they deserve greater attention at both the micro and macro levels.
+Now, it is the time to consider and pay attention to the value and capacity of goats for producing food and enhance food security.

-4. Status of rangeland, water availability and animal health in the context of climate change
+4. Climate change influencing rangeland productivity, water availability and animal health